-The application and all required submissions must be complete and legible, or the application or submission will be returned.
-Prior to submitting, request a Box.com account, the tool for submitting electronic materials for a preliminary determination and subsequent placed in service application, by sending an email to kkugel@dakotacda.org.
+The application and all required submissions must be separately indexed in the order of the documents listed below, complete and legible, or the application or submission will be returned.
+Prior to submitting an application, submit a Notice of Intent to Apply to kkugel@dakotacda.org.
+Following submission of the Intent to Apply a Box.com account will be created for the electronic application submission of the electronic application materials for a preliminary determination and subsequent placed in service application.